lcayton/bbtree/readme.txt

 -----------------------------------------------------------
 ISSUES

-The k-means implementation used in the build procedures will not work properly in some cases.
-In particular, unbounded interpoint distances can trip it up.
-The problem is that k-means is initialized with a random point.
-This is fairly easy to fix.
+Unbounded interpoint distances can trip up the k-means implementation used in the build procedure.
+The problem is that k-means is currently initialized with a random point, rather than an average.

 -----------------------------------------------------------
 QUESTIONS, COMMENTS, ETC

-Please contact lcayton@cs.ucsd.edu with any bug reports, questions, comments, suggestions, significant optimizations, etc.  I'm also interested to hear about any applications of the bbtree.
+Please contact work@lcayton.com with any bug reports, questions, comments, suggestions, significant optimizations, etc.  I'm also interested to hear about any applications of the bbtree.